Jack748/For-Fun/README.md

 **word embeddings** --> I played around with embeddings.
 I find so fascinating that words have a meaning that LLMs can put into a space.
 Then I checked distances and similarities between countries, cities, colors, food, dog breeds and similar.
 That was fun.

-**sleep** --> I was trying to optimize my sleep quality so I decided to log everyday all the factors that I thought influenced the quality.
-It was meant to be only a spreedsheet but then I tried to do some data analisys.

 **sudoku.py, life_expectancy.py, blackjack.py** --> The python version of what I did with Java years before

 **data visualization** --> I don' remember that but apparently is shit.
 Visualizing data about countries with Pandas and Matplotlib.